xuqing88/Pytorch-SSDL-OCT/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy and running follow these simple steps.
+To get a local copy and runn following simple steps.

 ### Prerequisites